-Your child has worked hard for all of high school.
-They got good grades, they have the SAT score they want, they spent hours out of school doing extracurricular activities and volunteer work, and now it's finally time to decide where to apply to college.
-At this point, the biggest mistake parents make is to approach their student’s college search process haphazardly—either resting on research done for an older child, listening to friends, or simply thinking back to when they were in school.
+Your child has worked hard throughout high school.
+They got good grades, they have the SAT scores they want, they spent hours doing extracurricular activities and volunteer work outside of school, and now it's finally time to decide where to apply to college.
+At this point, the biggest mistake parents make is approaching their student’s college search process haphazardly—either resting on research done for an older child, listening to friends, or simply thinking back to when they were in school.

-Think about it this way: if you and your spouse were contemplating switching careers, imagine the amount of time you would spend before choosing one over the other.
-Family relocation, salary, weather, friends and personal happiness would all be factors in the decision.
+Think about it this way: If you and your spouse were contemplating switching careers, imagine the amount of time you would spend before choosing one over the other.
+Family relocation, salary, weather, friends, and personal happiness would all be factors in the decision.
 From your child's perspective, choosing the university they will attend for about half a decade is really no less severe.
 So here are the four most important factors to consider when helping your student choose a college.

 1. Academic programs

-Just because a college is ranked in the top 25 nationally does not mean that their engineering program is.
-If your child knows what they want to study, then they should focus on the quality and ranking of their specific major as opposed to the overall ranking of the college.
-Not only will this behoove them in their career, but oftentimes a college that is not quite as competitive may very well have a better program for your child's major, therefore making it the better fit.
+Just because a college is ranked in the top 25 nationally does not mean their Engineering program is.
+If your child knows what they want to study, they should focus on the quality and ranking of their specific major as opposed to the overall ranking of the college.
+Not only will this behoove them in their future career, but oftentimes a college that's not quite as competitive may very well have a better program for your child's major, therefore making it the better fit.

 Though college is a great time to explore the new and unknown, a drastically different environment can sometimes be jarring.
-For someone who has grown-up in Southern California their whole life, spending four years on Lake Michigan is going to be a very trying experience.
-Students who enjoy nightlife, the arts, and big city bustle will likely struggle living in a small town.
-One requisite for college success is that a student should feel comfortable where they live, and a large part of that is weather and the type of town they are in.
+For someone who's grown up in Southern California their whole life, spending four years on Lake Michigan is going to be a very trying experience.
+Students who enjoy nightlife, the arts, and big-city bustle will likely struggle living in a small town.
+One requisite for college success is that a student should feel comfortable where they live, and a large part of that is the weather and the type of town they are in.